 Either way, I still don't think it is unacceptable not to show the title.
 In fact, I can say it is pretty much accepted by 2 million people around the world :-p

-Updated by Marko Kastelic about 7 years ago
+Updated by Marko Kastelic over 7 years ago

 Yannick Warnier wrote: